EHR + POS + CRM + Scheduling, One Platform

 A good benchmark mix for independent practices in 2026: revenue per exam $250 to $400 depending on payer mix, optical capture rate 50 to 70 percent (top-quartile practices hit 75+), recall return rate 65 to 80 percent within 18 months, no-show rate under 8 percent, days in A/R under 35, exam-room utilization 75 to 85 percent of available slots booked.
 Practices that miss these benchmarks usually have one or two specific operational drags they can isolate and fix.

 Jelo surfaces all of these out of the box.
-The dashboard shows weekly trends without configuration.
-Per Optometry Times reporting on practice metrics, the practices that consistently outperform their peers are typically not the ones with the most patients but the ones with the cleanest data and the discipline to act on it weekly.
+The dashboard shows weekly trends without configuration, and the AI agent flags KPI drift before it becomes a quarter-long problem (for example, a recall return rate sliding under 65 percent triggers an automated recall campaign).
+Benchmarking organizations such as the Medical Group Management Association (MGMA) consistently find that the practices that outperform their peers are not the ones with the most patients but the ones with the cleanest data and the discipline to act on it weekly.
 Compare how the major practice management platforms expose KPIs in our 2026 best optometry software roundup.

 Multi-Provider and Multi-Location Scheduling